NguyenAndrew/TwitchBot-GitHub-Release/README.md

 Download & unzip TwitchBot-GitHub-Release.zip to you're Desktop, and then watch a Youtube video on how to open JavaScript programs with Node.JS.

+THEN FILL ALL DETAILS IN CONFIG.JS AND OAUTH.JS.
+Also read information.

 Enjoy!